dbRaevn/covid19/README.md

 12. Total deaths only provided since 2022
 13. Cases by age provided as a rate per 100,000 population
 14. Totals since 15th December 2021
+15. Report includes breakdowns of deaths by age and sex, state, detail of cause
-15. Some information requires accessing raw data tables
+16. Some information requires accessing raw data tables

 **Changelog:**